 You’d be hard pressed to find a sales rep that doesn’t point out the deficiencies of a competitor’s product when extolling the virtues of their own.
 But the moment an eager advertiser makes a spurious claim, expect a trade libel lawsuit to ensue.

 Online Trade Libel Case Study: Factory Outlet Store v.
 Better Business Bureau of Metropolitan New York, Inc.

 The Better Business Bureau (BBB) is having a tough year.
-First there were accusations of giving inflated ratings to companies who paid for BBB accreditation.
-And now, online retailer, Factory Outlet, is suing the non-profit for online trade libel.
+First, there were accusations of accreditation payola.
+And now, online retailer Factory Outlet is suing the non-profit for online trade libel.

-After being given an F-rating on the BBB’s website, electronics dealer, Factory Outlet, filed a $4M trade libel lawsuit against the consumer watchdog group.
-The plaintiff’s attorney argued that the BBB rating is a lie that’s negatively impacting his client’s bottom line.
-Factory Outlet contends they’ve handled every report that’s been registered with the BBB; but the non-profit insists the retailer has yet to address 79 outstanding complaints.
-In addition, the NY BBB chapter says they are unable to determine Factory Outlet’s incorporation date – an omission which, according to the Bureau, is also contributing to the store’s failing grade.
+After being given an F-rating on the BBB’s website, electronics dealer Factory Outlet filed a $4M trade libel lawsuit against the watchdog group.
+The plaintiff’s attorney argued that the BBB rating is a lie that’s damaging his client’s bottom line.
+Factory Outlet contends they’ve handled every report that’s been registered with the BBB; the non-profit, however, insists that 79 outstanding complaints remain on the retailer’s record.
+Additionally, the NY BBB chapter says it’s been unable to determine Factory Outlet’s incorporation date — an omission which, according to the Bureau, is also contributing to the store’s low grade.

-The New York Supreme Court will be hearing arguments in Factory Outlet Store v.
+The New York Supreme Court will hear arguments in Factory Outlet Store v.
 Better Business Bureau of Metropolitan New York, Inc.

 Contact A Trade Libel Lawyer